Git-Harshit/Git-Harshit/README.md

 Hello, from Harshit Gupta [(Git-Harshit)](https://github.com/Git-Harshit)!

 I am a Python Programmer, and Website Developer.
-I love to code, and am able to communicate my desires from any code, precisely and descriptively via programming languages. :computer:
+I love to code, and I'm able to communicate my desires from any code, precisely and descriptively via programming languages. :computer:

-As a developer and programmer, I am open to collaborate on open source projects and repositories that match my skillset, and I will be happy to contribute my bit towards improvements of programs and related files.
+As a developer and programmer, I am open to collaborate on open source projects and repositories that match my skillset, and I will be happy to contribute my bit towards improvements of programs and related files. :sparkles:

 To have detailed insights on me, be sure to check [my homepage](https://git-harshit.github.io).